 - Deed of assignment, etc

-Stamp duties is being administered in two (2) forms: fixed duties and ad-valorem.
+Stamp duties are being administered in two (2) forms fixed duties and ad-valorem.

 - Fixed stamp duties – the amount to pay as fixed stamp duties are usually fixed regardless of the value of the transaction.